potikanond/cmu-authen/README.md

 This `Javascript project` is developed by the `university IT staff`.
 It is a script for refreshing your internet session automatically using the `token` you received from `Step 1`.

 You need to install `Node.js` in order to run this script.
-[See details here] (https://github.com/nodesource/distributions/blob/master/README.md)
+[See details here](https://deb.nodesource.com/).

 Before executing the program this first time.
 Install necessary Javascript packages by running the following command inside this folder.